Helping Your Child Make the “F” Sound

 About the Author

-Megan Mihalovich, CCC-SLP
+Megan Hoke, CCC-SLP

 Megan is KTL’s Lead SLP and has experience treating articulation and phonology disorders.
 She uses a play-based treatment approach in a natural setting.
 Megan also has experience working with children who have Autism, Down Syndrome, and other disabilities.